NumEconCopenhagen/projects-2019-group-kvm/modelproject/README.md

 First we investigate the jacobian and hessian matrix and how to use gradient based optimizers.
 In this section we use the *minimize_gradient_descent()* method.

-In the next section the budget constraint is introduced and we ty to solve the consumer problem using a *Multi-dimensional constrained solver*.
+In the next section the budget constraint is introduced and we try to solve the consumer problem using a *Multi-dimensional constrained solver*.

-After this the consumer problem is solved by using the optimizer **SLSQP**.
+After this the consumer problem is solved by using the **SLSQP** optimizer.

 In the last section we introduce an extension to the problem where we impose a tax on good x2, which increases the price p2 with 0.5 for each consumed x2.